Pie-Loup/snowflake_functions/README.md

 - Owner/Editor access to sheets you want to integrate
 - Ability to share sheets with service account email

-### Technical Requirements
-- Snowflake Enterprise Edition or higher (for External Access Integrations)
-- Python 3.11 runtime (included in Snowflake)
-- Internet connectivity from Snowflake to googleapis.com

 ---

 ## Quick Start